Sleep Apnea VA Claims

 There are multiple breathing assistance devices available for those affected by sleep apnea, from small nasal appliances to continuous airway pressure (CPAP) machines.
 Treatment can drastically reduce the negative effects of mild to moderate sleep apnea.

-How Common is Sleep Apnea?
+How Common Is Sleep Apnea?

 The American Sleep Apnea Association estimates that around 22 million individuals in the U.S. experience problems with sleep apnea — a large portion of them living undiagnosed.
-In 2017, the Veterans Benefits Administration reported that the VA awarded 282,323 service-connected sleep apnea ratings.
+In 2023, the Veterans Benefits Administration reported that the VA awarded 571,740 service-connected sleep apnea ratings.
 Many veterans are affected by sleep apnea as a result of mental health problems or physical injuries.
 Whether it be CSA, OSA, or complex sleep apnea, Veterans who developed some form of debilitating sleep apnea during their time in the military are entitled to compensation.

 Sleep Apnea Secondary Conditions